-Making additional payments on your loan can be a helpful option that can help you save down the road, but it’s not the only feature that lenders have to offer — and it’s not always guaranteed to save you money.
+Making additional payments on your car loan can help you save down the road, but it’s not the only feature that lenders have to offer — and it’s not always guaranteed to save you money.
 Remember to compare car loans, taking into consideration fees, features and rates to find the right one for you.